racinmat/PHPOgameBot/readme.md

 TODO
 -----
-- commands for more planets (now is here only one hardcoded planet)
-- refactor commands to have UUID and planet coordinates.
-Create manager for commands adding, sorting and deleting.
-Use QueueFileRepository only by manager.
 - maybe export/import command lists and routines
 - think about routines implementation (repetitious commands)
 - repetitious fleet checking for attacks